dotnet/docs-aspire/docs/fundamentals/dashboard/enable-browser-telemetry.md

 # Enable browser telemetry

 The .NET Aspire dashboard can be configure to receive telemetry sent from browser apps.
 This feature is useful for monitoring client-side performance and user interactions.
-Browser telemetry requires additional configuration to setup.
+Browser telemetry requires additional dashboard configuration, and [JavaScript OTEL SDK](https://opentelemetry.io/docs/languages/js/getting-started/browser/) to be added to browser apps.

 This article discusses how to enable browser telemetry in the .NET Aspire dashboard.

-## Aspire dashboard configuration
+## Dashboard configuration

 Browser telemetry requires the dashboard to enable these features: